ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 from the device that has a valid signature and ignore any subsequent messages that have the same token value.
 The token value MUST NOT be used for other purposes, such as a TAM to identify the devices and/or a device to identify TAMs or Trusted Components.

+A TAM implementation that sends multiple concurrent requests to a TEEP Agent needs to track outstanding requests and their associated tokens.
+To prevent unbounded storage of token state, a TAM MUST implement a timeout mechanism to eventually discard unanswered requests and their tokens.
+This timeout SHOULD be configurable, with a recommended minimum duration of several hours to account for scenarios where devices may take considerable time to process updates and resolve dependencies (as noted in {{tam}}, such processing may take hours or longer).
+A TAM MAY also implement a per-device maximum storage limit for outstanding requests, reusing tokens for new requests once the per-device limit is reached (after discarding the oldest outstanding request).

 ### Handling a QueryResponse Message